acroynon/ar-router/README.md

 	path: "/api/something",
 	callback: function(routeParams){
-		return "This will get returned as JSON
+		return "This will get returned as JSON";
 	},

 });